FAQs: Application Materials

 The LSAC electronic application is fully accessible to the visually impaired.
 Applicants with disabilities in need of a reasonable accommodation to complete the application process should contact the Admissions Office at 773-702-9484 or email firstname.lastname@example.org with their request.

 What is the LSAC Credential Assembly Service (CAS)?

 CAS sends your transcripts, letters of recommendation, and other credentials to the law schools to which you have applied.
 The Law School (and nearly all ABA-approved law schools) requires all applicants to register with the CAS for transcript and letter of recommendation processing.
-We require a copy of your CAS Law School Report, and you must submit all transcripts and letters of recommendation through CAS.
+We require a copy of your CAS Law School Report.
+You must submit all transcripts and letters of recommendation through CAS.
 Please review the CAS website for more information about this service.

-Is there a minimum LSAT or GPA requirement?
+Is there a minimum standardized test score or GPA requirement?

 Absolutely not.
 The Admissions Committee reads every application and gives each applicant serious consideration.
-While our applicant pool has strong numeric credentials, the non-quantitative components in an application are extremely important and there are no numeric cut-offs.
-Our admitted applicants have a wide range of GPAs and LSAT scores.
+While our applicant pool has strong numeric credentials, the non-quantitative components in an application are extremely important.
+There are no numeric cut-offs.
+Our admitted applicants have a wide range of GPAs and standardized test scores.

 How important is each component of the application?

 The importance of any given component of the application will depend on the strengths and weaknesses of the application as a whole.
 We do not use an index for evaluating our applicants, and the Admissions Committee does not assign a quantitative value to any component of the application.
 The Admissions Committee takes a holistic view of each applicant and reviews every part of every application.

 How many applications does the Law School receive?